Communicative grammar

 .

-What is the role of grammar in communicative
+Role of grammar in

-language teaching?
+communicative language teaching?

 A communicative grammar lesson allows students to